Chen-zexi/vllm-cli/README.md

 The Multi-Model Proxy is a new experimental feature that enables serving multiple LLMs through a single unified API endpoint.
 This feature is currently under active development and available for testing.

 **What It Does:**
-- 🎯 **Single Endpoint** - All your models accessible through one API
+- **Single Endpoint** - All your models accessible through one API
-- 🖥️ **Smart GPU Management** - Automatically distributes models across your GPUs
-- 🔄 **Live Management** - Add or remove models without stopping the service
+- **Live Management** - Add or remove models without stopping the service
-- 🎨 **Interactive Setup** - User-friendly wizard guides you through configuration
+- **Interactive Setup** - User-friendly wizard guides you through configuration

 **You can install the pre-release version with:**